stormforger/cli/README.md

 # forge!
 The StormForger Command Line Client

-Please note that this tool is still **HEAVY WORK IN PROGRESS**.
 If you have any questions, don't hesitate to get in [contact](https://stormforger.com/support).

 Using `forge` you can: